 In this project, a dashboard for the visualization of large amounts of data collected by chatbots for recruiters will be developed in a design study.

-Project head: Univ.-Prof. Dr. Bettina Kubicek, Univ.-Prof. Dr. Stefan Thalmann Team: Christine Malin, MA, Rita Prassl, BSc
+Project head: Prof. Dr. Bettina Kubicek, Prof. Dr. Stefan Thalmann Team: Christine Malin, MA, Rita Prassl, BSc

-It does so by (a) providing a first systematic overview of case studies on data-driven antitrust infringement detection, the data needed to do so and the availability of such data in Austria.
-Building on those technological possibilities, we (b) investigate the legal significance of this technical state of the art from the perspective of Austrian and European public enforcement.
-Finally, we (c) develop a legal framework that sets out new legal parameters that would allow for a stronger incorporation of data-driven antitrust violation notifications into Austrian and European public enforcement mechanisms.
+The project DataComp creates a systematic overview of case studies on data-driven detection of antitrust violations, the data needed to do so, and the availability of such data in Austria.
+Building on these technical capabilities, we examine the legal significance of this state of the art from the perspective of Austrian and European public antitrust enforcement.
+Finally, we develop a legal framework that sets new legal parameters that would allow for a stronger integration of data-based antitrust violation notifications into Austrian and European enforcement mechanisms.

 The aim of the project is to promote judicial cooperation in civil matters and to contribute to the effective and coherent application and enforcement of EU instruments, in particular facilitating cross-border procedures in regards to taking of evidence and service of documents.

-Project partners: Univ.-Prof. Bettina Nunner-Krautgasser (Project leader University of Graz), Mag.
+Team: Univ.-Prof. Bettina Nunner-Krautgasser (Project Leader University of Graz), Mag.
 Tobias Weidinger, Mag.
 Julian Schnur.
-Project Lead University of Maribor, University of Wroclaw, University of Uppsala, Maastricht University, Gottfried Wilhelm Leibniz University Hannover, Faculty of Law Rijeka.
+Further project partners: Lead University of Maribor, University of Wroclaw, University of Uppsala, University of Maastricht, Gottfried Wilhelm Leibniz University of Hannover, Faculty of Law Rijeka.

 Funding: European Commission